influxdata/docs-v2/content/influxdb/cloud/reference/cli/influx/bucket-schema/update.md

 ---
 title: influx bucket-schema update
-description: The `influx bucket-schema update` command updates a measurement schema for an InfluxDB bucket.
+description: The `influx bucket-schema update` command updates the schema of an InfluxDB bucket that has the `explicit` schema-type.
 menu:
   influxdb_cloud_ref:
     name: influx bucket-schema update